hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `value` - (Required) A CIDR notation IPv4 or IPv6 address that is allowed to access this instance.
 Must be set even if other two attributes are not for the whitelist to become active.

+The optional `settings.ip_configuration.psc_config` sublist supports:

+* `psc_enabled` - (Optional) Whether PSC connectivity is enabled for this instance.

+* `allowed_consumer_projects` - (Optional) List of consumer projects that are allow-listed for PSC connections to this instance.
+This instance can be connected to with PSC from any network in these projects.
+Each consumer project in this list may be represented by a project number (numeric) or by a project id (alphanumeric).

 The optional `settings.location_preference` subblock supports: